Debit and Cash Only

 Step 3: Testing the product

 Budtenders are organized into groups by expertise and format preferences.
-For example, team members that are flower connoisseurs will review flower samples, and those who know more about concentrates will test those samples.
+For example, team members who are flower connoisseurs will review flower samples, and those who know more about concentrates will test those samples.
 There are 9 product categories in total.
-These groups provide their sensory feedback on the samples and this tends to inform whether the new product might fill an unaddressed void or an upgrade in our offering.
+These groups provide their sensory feedback on the samples and this tends to inform whether the new product might fill an unaddressed void or an upgrade in The Travel Agency’s offering.

 If a product effectively meets a need that’s currently in demand and not met by another product in the inventory, Vautrin makes the call to bring it in.